Data management workshop series Fall 2022

 Questions?
 Contact firstname.lastname@example.org

-Organizing PDFs and article citations with a manager (Jody Kempf): Zotero is a free, easy-to-use tool to help you collect, organize, cite, and share research.
-This session will demonstrate how to set up and use Zotero to collect and organize citations, PDFS and other files.
-We will then demonstrate using Zotero to format citations in a variety of styles and how to add in-text citations to Microsoft Word and Google Docs, as well as share citations with others using their group feature.
+Citation managers are tools to help you collect, organize, cite, and share research.
+This session will give overviews of Zotero, a free, easy to use citation manager, and EndNote, a paid, high-powered citation manager.
+After an introduction to both to help you decide which one will work best for you, we will split into two breakout rooms where you will learn how to set up your citation manager and use it to collect and organize citations, PDFs, and other files.
+We will also demonstrate how to format citations in a variety of styles and how to add in-text citations to Microsoft Word and Google Docs, as well as share citations with others using the group feature.

 Going beyond the best practices of "3-2-1", this session will demonstrate real workflows and tools for backing up and versioning your research data.
 We will cover a variety of techniques for protecting your data, from low/no tech to more technical coding based tools, such as Github.
 No matter what your discipline or what materials you work with, this workshop will assist you in finding a storage strategy that is right for you!

 Writing your thesis or dissertation with R Markdown, GitHub, and friends